jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

 - to blind chance or pronbability (to make it sound scientific) if they are non religious
 - to a mysterious God if they are religious

+{{< i s="/photos/meta/adam.jpg" a="Adam" c="Some materialists, like Isaac Newton revert to God and religion as a sink for mysteries that they cannot explain" >}}

 In Physics this is best seen in the Heisenberg Uncertainty Principle.